josdem/hugo/content/techtalk/spring/spring_swagger_boot_configuration.md

 description = "Swagger is a simple yet powerful representation of your RESTful API.
 With Swagger you can keep your documentation attached with the evolution of your code and with Swagger UI you'll have a web interface that allows you to easily create GET and POST request to your API."
 +++

 Swagger is a simple yet powerful representation of your RESTful API.
-With Swagger you can keep your documentation attached with the evolution of your code and with Swagger UI you'll have a web interface that allows you to easily create GET and POST request to your API.
+Where you can keep your documentation attached with the evolution of your project.
+With Swagger UI you will have a web interface that allows you to easily interact with API's resources without having any implamentation in place.
 To know more about Swagger please visit it's official web site [here](https://swagger.io/).

 **NOTE:** If you need to know what tools you need to have installed in yout computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot)